 Every year for one day in the fall, we come together to meditate for mental health and to extend a hand to those in need.
 We unplug from the digital world and immerse ourselves in the experience of mindfulness: a powerful force for happiness, altruism, and a better world.

-We’re excited to announce our theme for 2019 is “Clear Mind – Open Heart,” chosen by our amazing lead teacher Susan Woods.
+Our theme for 2019 was “Clear Mind – Open Heart,” chosen by our amazing lead teacher Susan Woods.
 Susan is one of the most skilled and sought after MBCT and MBSR teacher trainers in North America, and has a unique ability to hold a loving and compassionate space.
-Join us for a four-hour journey of mindfulness, heart opening, clarity and connection.
-Anyone can do it!
-We’ll move through a wide variety of practices including sitting meditation, movement, music, gentle yoga, and mindful eating.
-Perfect for everyone from beginner to Zen master.
+We embarked on a four-hour journey of mindfulness, heart opening, clarity and connection.
+We moved through a wide variety of practices including sitting meditation, movement, music, gentle yoga, and mindful eating.

 Help Build Mindful, Resilient Communities

 Mindfulness Challenge is an opportunity not just to build your own mindfulness, but to bring mindfulness and resilience to communities in need.

 Mental health is something most of us take for granted.
 One in five Canadians are affected by mental illness, and too many wind up jobless, alone or even homeless.
 They need the basics like food and shelter and, to get back on their feet, they need treatment and tools to improve their mental health.